stormchaser3000/psychosis/README.md

 # psychosis
-a game that explores a mind with a guilty conscience. made using raylib
+a game that explores a mind with a guilty conscience. made using raylib (Very WIP at the moment)

 notice to Joey and Tim: if you wish to be added to the copyright notice then please talk to me on discord or steam